Managing Custom TLS Server Certificates for an Event Broker Service

 • Visibility of the server certificate expiration date for the event broker service on the Status tab of Cluster Manager.

-Server certificate expiration dates on the Status tab of Cluster Manager are only visible for server certificates installed using the v2 REST APIs.
-Server certificates installed using other methods (for example, CLI or by Solace) may not show a date, or may show an invalid date.
+Server certificate expiration dates on the Status tab of Cluster Manager are only visible for server certificates installed using the Cloud Console or v2 REST APIs.
+Server certificates installed using other methods (for example, the CLI) may not show a date, or may show an invalid date.

 • Resiliency of storing the certificate as a Kubernetes secret.
 If a pod needs to be recreated, the event broker service it contains does not need to have its certificate reinstalled to continue functioning.

-Before managing a custom server certificate for your event broker service using the v2 REST APIs, you should review the Considerations for Managing Server Certificates .
+Before managing a custom server certificate for your event broker service using the Cloud Console or v2 REST APIs, you should review the Considerations for Managing Server Certificates .

 Considerations for Managing Server Certificates